Astyochus

-Astyochus or Astyochos (Ἀστύοχος) was a Spartan navarch who served as commander of the collective Spartan naval forces along the coast of Asia Minor from 412–411 BC.
-He is regarded by many contemporaries and modern scholars as a key reason for Sparta's early failures in the Ionian War.
-His expeditions consisting of involvements in Lesbos, Chios, Erythrae and Clazomenae all proved unsuccessful.
-He also refused requests for help from Chios, causing the Spartan administration to become increasingly dissatisfied with his leadership.
-Thucydides portrays Astyochus as timid and inept, and also depicts him often in conflict with his peers in Ionia.
-Toward the end of his role of commander, he exhibited great reluctance to attack the Athenians and also failed to properly pay his troops, leading to riots and violence, and eventually, his removal as commander in 412 BC, to be replaced by the Spartan Mindarus.
+Astyochus or Astyochos (Ἀστύοχος) was a Spartan navarch who served as commander of the collective Spartan naval forces along the coast of Asia Minor during 412–411 BC.
+He is regarded by many contemporaries and modern scholars as a key reason for Sparta's early failures in the Peloponnesian War.
+His expeditions consisting of encounters in Lesbos, Chios, Erythrae and Clazomenae all of which proved unsuccessful.
+He refused requests for help from Chios, causing the Spartan administration to become increasingly dissatisfied with his leadership.
+Thucydides portrayed Astyochus as timid and inept, and also depicted him as often in conflict with his peers in Ionia.
+Toward the end of his time as commander, he exhibited great reluctance to attack the Athenians and also failed to properly pay his troops, leading to riots and violence, and eventually, his removal as commander in 412 BC, to be replaced by the Spartan Mindarus.

 Involvement in the Peloponnesian War

 In 412 BC, Astyochus replaced Melancridas as the leader of the naval forces, and was assigned to assist the cities on the mainland of Asia Minor, as well as the surrounding islands along the coast.
-His immediate task was to advance the Spartan agenda by weakening the allegiances of these areas to Athens, as well as to demonstrate the continued support of Spartan control and assistance through his presence.
-At this time, the Athenians had already lost their position in Sicily for a year, and had also just lost their foothold in Chios due to revolt.
+His immediate task was to advance the Spartan agenda by weakening the allegiances of these communities to Athens, as well as to demonstrate through his presence Sparta's willingness to provide continued support and assistance.
+At this time, the Athenians had already lost their position in Sicily for a year, and had also just lost their foothold in Chios due to a revolt.
 Astyochus arrived off Chios with four galleys.
 However, Lesbos had recently transformed into a war zone, as the Chians had incited revolts in the key cities of Methymna and Mytilene.
 The Athenians stormed Mytilene in response, and Astyochus, upon his arrival, found that he could offer no help.
 The resulting Athenian recapture of Lesbos occurred as Astyochus withdrew to Chios.

 Athens' next move was to launch an attack on Chios in an attempt to restore its sovereignty.
 The attack was so successful that some Chians began plotting and conspiring to restore Athenian leadership in Chios.
-Astyochus was then accordingly summoned by the government when they learned of news of the revolt and was therefore tasked with neutralising the threat posed by the conspirators.
-The revolt was somewhat suppressed due to some of the conspirators being taken hostage by Astyochus and his Chian supporters.
-During this time, Theramenes, a Lacedaemonian, delivered to Astyochus a large fleet of 55 Peloponnesian and Sicilian ships.
-This reinforcement to the Spartan forces removed Astyochus' worry about the Chian revolt, so he instead turned his attention to Clazomenae, where he made an unsuccessful attempt to capture the area.
+Astyochus was then summoned by the government of Chios when they learned of news of the revolt and was tasked with neutralising the threat posed by the conspirators.
+The revolt was suppressed to some extent due to some of the conspirators being taken hostage by Astyochus and his Chian supporters.
+During this time, Theramenes, a Lacedaemonian, arrived in the region with a large fleet of 55 Peloponnesian and Sicilian ships for Astyochus to command.
+This reinforcement to the Spartan forces removed Astyochus' worry about the Chian revolt, so he turned his attention to Clazomenae, where he made an unsuccessful attempt to capture the city and its surrounds.